-Hurricane season is in full force the Caribbean in October, and while the odds of your vacation being affected by a tropical storm or hurricane are exceeded only by August and September during this month, the overall danger is small because forecasts can predict many days in advance if a storm has the potential to strike your destination.
+Hurricane season is in full force in the Caribbean in October, and while the odds of your vacation being affected by a tropical storm or hurricane are exceeded only by August and September, the overall danger is small because forecasts can predict many days in advance if a storm has the potential to strike your destination.
 This is good for you safety, but not so good if you have to cancel or postpone a highly anticipated vacation.

-Tropical storms and hurricanes are the biggest negative about traveling to the Caribbean this month, although you can hedge by traveling to the Dutch "ABC" islands (Aruba, Bonaire, and Curacao) or Trinidad and Tobago, the southernmost destinations in the Caribbean and generally considered outside the hurricane belt.
+You can hedge your bets by traveling to the Dutch "ABC" islands (Aruba, Bonaire, and Curacao) or Trinidad and Tobago, the southernmost destinations in the Caribbean and generally considered outside the hurricane belt.

 If you're still unsure or worried about the possibility of a big storm, look into getting yourself travel insurance; it isn't terribly expensive, and it might help relieve your stress when booking your trip.

 Fall food festivals make an October visit to the Caribbean an especially tasty proposition.
-Bermuda holds its annual music festival in October, and jazz fests are held in Trinidad and the Dominican Republic.
-On Antigua, players of the ancient game of Warri gather for a big tournament and festival, while St. Lucia hosts a bill-fishing tournament.
-And since this is Halloween season, be sure to check out some of the Caribbean's spooky sights.
-On the down side, October is one of the few months during which no Caribbean island is celebrating Carnival.
+On the downside, October is one of the few months during which no Caribbean island is celebrating Carnival.